HelloYanming/rTea_TEProf2_bencharking/README.md

 **How to prepare Repeatmasker file**

-1. Download [RM V4.0.6](https://www.repeatmasker.org/species/hg.html) file, and conveert it to the clean bed format.
+1. Download [RM V4.0.6](https://www.repeatmasker.org/species/hg.html) file, and convert it to the clean bed format.

 ```
 clean_RM.ipynb